IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-running-external-sql-stored-procedures.md

 ![Routine options]({{site.baseurl}}/assets/images/esp-routine-options.png)

-- The **Enable debugging** option is currently not available for external SQL stored procedures.
+- Use the **Enable debugging option** to specify whether this procedure is available to be debugged.

 - Use the **WLM environment** option to specify which Workload Manager environment will be used to debug the procedure.
 If you enable debugging but leave this field empty, the default WLM environment will used.